KetanThakare/R_Shiny_Dashboards/README.md

 # R_Shiny_Dashboards
-Dashboards for data visualization created using RShiny package in R.
+#### I have created two dashboards for data visualization using RShiny package in R - Uber vs Lyft Dashboard and FIFA Dashboard.

 ## Uber Vs Lyft Dashboard
 ### Interactive Visualization of Rides of Uber and Lyft from Phoenix Airport.